 Trim plays an important role in a home’s exterior.
 It helps aid moisture management by covering joints and it completes the style and appearance of the exterior at the same time.
 Trim can be found around windows and doors, beneath the edge of your roof, and at the end of a siding run.
 Trim can also be used to separate different types of siding or to help call attention to certain parts of the architecture.

 With so much riding on it, the trim installed on a home needs to be able to last for years without rotting or becoming a home for insects.
-There are a lot of different materials on the market for trim, many of them with claims of rot and insect resistance that can make them attractive to homeowners, including different types of wood.
+There are a lot of different materials on the market for trim, many of them with claims of rot insect and mold resistance that can make them attractive to homeowners, including different types of wood.
 Builders and contractors are therefore turning to these products as a way to meet customer demand with fewer issues and callbacks.

 Problems with Paulownia